SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 > DataMiner Probes (DMP) are not clustered with a DataMiner System, which means perpetual-licensed DMPs can be used to bring data from remote locations to a DataMiner System running as a usage-based service.

 > [!IMPORTANT]
-> The system must be connected to dataminer.services in order to enable metering for systems that are privately hosted by the user (on-premises or private cloud).
+> The system must be connected to dataminer.services in order to enable metering for systems that are Self-Managed by the user (on-premises or private cloud).
 The system will stop working if disconnected for longer than 24 hours.